Violence Engulfs Transgender Population in D.C.

 "The next thing we know, a police officer walks in.
 He's like, 'I'm sorry, but we have this body we found and we need somebody to recognize it.'
 There was silence.
 He passed around a picture of what had happened to her.
 And that's how we found out.
 That picture is still in my head."

-Before Evangelista's killing, transgendered Latinas in Washington had hoped that they might evade the worst of the violence, since the previous murder victims had all been African American.
+Before Evangelista's killing, transgender Latinas in Washington had hoped that they might evade the worst of the violence, since the previous murder victims had all been African American.

 "For a lot of years, a lot of us have been very open," Bracamonte says.
 "It seemed ok.
 We have been mostly accepted in Hispanic neighborhoods.
 We may be called names, but we don't get killed.
 That's what we thought.
 Boy, have we learned."

-When her friend was killed, her private activism went public, as she became the media's favorite spokesperson for Washington's transgendered Latinas.
+When her friend was killed, her private activism went public, as she became the media's favorite spokesperson for Washington's transgender Latinas.
 The notoriety transformed her cell phone into an unofficial hotline.

 "In the last two weeks, I've gotten four calls.
 One girl called because her roommate had been gone for 10 days.
 We still don't know what happened.
 People just disappear.